 Plot: A boy is left all alone every single Christmas, which makes him hate the holiday and never believe in the magic of Santa.
 When a girl shows up proclaiming to be Santa Claus, she wishes for nothing more than to make him happy this Christmas.

 Breakdown: Let it be known that I went into this wanting to review a good stand-alone Christmas special for the holidays.
 Anime doesn’t get a whole lot when it comes to Christmas specials, especially stand alone features.
 I’ve seen the Christmas specials for Cyborg 009, Azumanga Daioh, Ai Yori Aoshi and a few others, but I’ve never really seen a stand-alone anime based on Christmas.

 In comes Itsudatte My Santa – an anime special made by the same person who made Love Hina, a harem anime I’ve never seen and have never really wanted to see either.

 Reviews that I’ve read about this series are ultimately mixed, but siding on the negative.
 In fact, the only article-based review I’ve found was completely negative.
 I did find some pretty positive reviews on it, though.
 So it seems I’m left at a crossroads.
 I really want this OVA to be good since it may give me another Christmas special to watch as a holiday tradition.

-I made a deal with myself before I wrote this review an even before I watched the anime that I would post it before Christmas if I enjoyed it enough, to give people an early Christmas gift, and I would post it between Christmas and New Years if I didn’t like it, to avoid putting a damper on the holiday.
+I made a deal with myself before I wrote this review, and even before I watched the anime, that I would post it before Christmas if I enjoyed it enough, to give people an early Christmas gift, and I would post it between Christmas and New Years if I didn’t like it, to avoid putting a damper on the holiday.

 So, yeah, you can not only tell my feelings based on the rating, but also when I released the review.
 Hooray!